VectorSpaceLover/node-selenium/README.md

 4. Usage

 You can input npm start <url> in command prompt.
 Url is server url.
 So you can expand this project if you want.
+You should be able to run standard in the console to see that you have no errors with the command npm run lint.